Oedipus: Basics of the myth

-Variations on the legend of Oedipus are mentioned in fragments by several ancient Greek poets including Homer, Hesiod, Pindar, Aeschylus and Euripides.
+Variations on the legend of Oedipus are mentioned in fragments by several ancient Greek poets including Homer, Hesiod, Pindar, Aeschylus, and Euripides.
 However, the most popular version of the legend comes from the set of Theban plays by Sophocles: Oedipus Rex, Oedipus at Colonus, and Antigone.

 Oedipus was the son of Laius and Jocasta, king and queen of Thebes.
 Having been childless for some time, Laius consulted the Oracle of Apollo at Delphi.
 The Oracle prophesied that any son born to Laius would kill him.
 In an attempt to prevent this prophecy's fulfillment, when Jocasta indeed bore a son, Laius had his son's ankles pierced and tethered together so that he could not crawl; Jocasta then gave the boy to a servant to abandon ("expose") on the nearby mountain.
 However, rather than leave the child to die of exposure, as Laius intended, the servant passed the baby on to a shepherd from Corinth, who then gave the child to another shepherd.

 The infant Oedipus was eventually adopted by Polybus and Merope, the king and queen of Corinth, as they were without children of their own.
 Little Oedipus was named after the swelling from the injuries to his feet and ankles ("swollen foot").

-After many years, Oedipus was told by a drunk that he was a "bastard", meaning at that time that he was not their biological son.
-Oedipus confronted his parents (the king and queen of Corinth) with the news, but they denied this.
-Oedipus went to the same oracle in Delphi that his birth parents had consulted.
+After many years, Oedipus was told by a drunk that he was a "bastard", which meant that he was an illegitimate child.
+Oedipus confronted his foster parents with the news, but they denied this.
+Oedipus then went to the same oracle in Delphi that his birth parents had consulted.
 The oracle informed him that he was destined to murder his father and marry his mother.
 In an attempt to avoid such a fate, he decided not to return home to Corinth, but to travel to Thebes, which was closer to Delphi.